ynotstartups/notes/notes/cheat-sheet-work.md

 Via getting paid

+## What is the required working hours in contract?

+> The Company’s normal business hours are between 9 a.m. and 6:30 p.m.
+Mondays to Fridays inclusive with one
+> hour for lunch.
+You may be required to work such additional hours as are necessary for the proper performance
+> of your duties and/or to allow the Company to meet its obligations to its clients, without additional remuneration

+9 and a half hour with 1 hour for lunch.

 ## To Enjoy Work

 To enjoy work, I need to enter flow state as many as possible.